project-fifo/docs/technical/api/users.rst

    :status 403: user is not authoriyed
    :status 503: one or more subsystems could not be reached

-   :>json string uuid: UUID of the user that was logged in :>json string name: name of the user that was logged in :>json array roles: list of role-UUIDs the user is member of :>json string org: UUID of the currently active org of the user :>json array orgs: list of org-uuid the user is member of :>json array permissions: list of permissions this user has :>json object keys: SSH public keys registered for this user :>json array yubikeys: YubiKey Id's for this user :>json object metadata: metadata associated with the user
+   :>json string uuid: UUID of the user that is logged in :>json string name: name of the user that is logged in :>json array roles: list of role-UUIDs the user is a member of :>json string org: UUID of the currently active organization of the user :>json array orgs: list of org-uuid the user is member of :>json array permissions: list of permissions the user is granted :>json object keys: SSH public keys registered for the user :>json array yubikeys: YubiKey ID's for the user :>json object metadata: metadata associated with the user